Mission & Philosophy Statements

-Our Mission Statement: Providing a safe home for youth who have experienced physical or emotional trauma, where every act is done with love to help them discover the dignity of the human person and learn the skills to manage life’s challenges.
+Our Mission Statement: Under the guidance of the Catholic Church, provide a safe home for all youth who have experienced physical or emotional trauma, where every act is done with love to help them discover the dignity of the human person and learn the skills to manage life’s challenges.

 Our Philosophy Statement: Service to children and families, leadership in the child care field, and conviction to make a healthier and stronger world, characterize the philosophy of Home On The Range.
 This philosophy is built on a foundation of Catholic values and their mandate to bring healing and strength to wounded families and children.
 The gifts of compassion, love, truth, justice, and mercy are used for the good of all that encounter our services and need healing in this troubled world.
 The respect of each individual and the dignity of all are basic to our service. … [Read More]